nuel-solutions/sample-aws-security-incident-response-integrations/JIRA.md

   --log-level {info, debug, error}
 ```

-See [Prerequisites](#prerequisites) section below for instructions on how to obtain your Jira email, URL, and API token.
+See the section below for instructions on how to obtain your Jira email, URL, and API token.

 ## Prerequisites